 Recovery Manager for Active Directory provides an option to set the maximum timeout during which a script can run (the default value is 60 seconds).
-To change this value, set the
+To change this value, edit

-HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Quest\Recovery Manager for Active Directory\Options\ScriptExecTimeoutInSeconds (DWORD) registry key to <required value>.
+HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Quest\Recovery Manager for Active Directory\Options\ and create or modify DWORD registry value called ScriptExecTimeoutInSeconds and set it to the required value.